Integrate using Hosted Payment Page

 To integrate payments using HPP you need to perform steps both on client and server side.

-First you should prepare resources needed when initializing the payment page on the server side – Customer and Basket resource (recommended) as well as Metadata resource (optional).
+First, you should prepare resources required when initializing the payment page on the server side – customer, basket (recommended), and the metadata resource (optional).

-resource contains information about the customer and is required by card payment method as well as Unzer Invoice, Unzer Direct Debit Secured and Unzer Instalment.
+The customer resource contains information about the customer and is required for the card, Unzer Invoice, Unzer Direct Debit Secured, Unzer Installment, and Klarna payment methods.

 POST https://api.unzer.com/v1/customers